SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 bif_dia = bifurcationdiagram(bprob, PALC(), 2, (args...) -> opts_br; bothside=true)
 plot(bif_dia; xguide="k1", yguide="X")
 ```
 Here, in the bistable region, we only see a single branch.
-The reason is that the continuation algorithm start at our initial guess (here made at *k1 = 4.0* for *(X,Y) = (5.0,2.0)*) and tracks diagram from there.
+The reason is that the continuation algorithm start at our initial guess (here made at *k1 = 4.0* for *(X,Y) = (5.0,2.0)*) and tracks the diagram from there.
 However, with the upper bound set at *k1=15.0* the bifurcation diagram have a disjoint branch structure, preventing the full diagram from being computed by continuation alone.
 In this case it could be solved by increasing the bound of *k1=15.0*, however, this is not possible in all cases.
 In these cases, *deflation* can be used.
 This is described in the [BifurcationKit documentation](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2/#Snaking-computed-with-deflation).

 ## Systems with conservation laws
 Some systems are under-determined, and for a given parameter set they have an infinite number of possible steady states, preventing bifurcation diagrams from being computed.
 Similar to when we [compute single steady states](@ref homotopy_continuation_conservation_laws), we can utilise Catalyst's ability to detect and eliminate conservation laws to resolve this issue.
 This requires us to provide information of the species concentrations at which we wish to compute the bifurcation diagram.
 These are provided to the `BifurcationProblem` using the `u0` argument.

-The illustrate this, we will create a simple model of a kinase that is produced and degraded (at rates *p* and *d*).
+To illustrate this, we will create a simple model of a kinase that is produced and degraded (at rates *p* and *d*).
 The kinase facilitates the phosphorylation of a protein (*X*), which is dephosphorylated at a constant rate.
-For this system, we will compute a bifurcation diagram, showing how the concentration of the phosphoryalted protein (*Xp*) depends on teh degradation rate of the kinase (*d*).
+For this system, we will compute a bifurcation diagram, showing how the concentration of the phosphorylated protein (*Xp*) depends on the degradation rate of the kinase (*d*).
 We will set the total amount of protein (*X+Xp*) to *1.0*.
 ```@example ex2
 using BifurcationKit, Catalyst, Plots kinase_model = @reaction_network begin